Forget kibbles: US sales of fresh pet food are soaring

 The San Francisco-based company, which was founded four years ago, says it’s making hundreds of thousands of meals per month and delivering them to customers in 48 states.

-“The general health consciousness of Americans is transferring to their pets, because we do consider pets as part of our family,” said Lynn Hubbard, the general manager of NomNomNow’s Nashville production facility.
+“The general health consciousness of Americans is transferring to their pets, because we do consider pets as part of our family,” said Lynn Hubbard, the general manager of NomNomNow’s Nashville, Tennessee, production facility.

 Jesse, a pitbull lab mix from Austin, Texas, suffered from diarrhea, vomiting and itchy skin for most of her seven years.
 Vets tried steroids, which stopped the itching but made her gain weight.
 Her owner, Lanay Kibodeaux, tried cooking for her and feeding her raw food, but those didn’t ease her problems either.